agavrel/42_CheatSheet/README.md

 ### 0x07 Vim, Code Editor used in 42

+VIM is the text editor used in 42.
+You access a file by using ```vim filename```.
+To exit VIM  with elegance vim type ```:q```, if you fail to exit VIM you might consider becoming a freelance web developer.

 > To generate a truly random string, put a web developer in front of Vim and tell them to exit

-VIM is the text editor used in 42.
-To exit vim type ```:q```

 You can access VIM configuration by typing
 ```